magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

-[`cljx`](https://github.com/lynaghk/cljx) is a second `leiningen` plugin that got a lot of attention when clojurians realized the opportunity of writing code able to be ran on JVM and JSVM as well with few platform differences.
+[`cljx`](https://github.com/lynaghk/cljx) is a second `leiningen` plugin that got a lot of attention when clojurians realized the opportunity of writing portable code able that could run on JVM and JSVM with few platform differences.

 Before the advent of the Reader Conditionals extension, these were the